Breakthrough Treatment for Autism in Children with NeuroMovement®

 The ABM approach to treatment for autistic children and those on the autism spectrum is very different from traditional approaches.
 Rather than try to fix the child’s behavior directly, we understand that in order to help the child with ASD, we need to somehow awaken and support the brain’s ability to differentiate and create new connections that will be integrated into effective patterns.

 Learn more in Chapter 2 “From Fixing to Connecting” of Anat Baniel’s book Kids Beyond Limits.

 The only therapeutic approach we tried with Sawyer besides joining (and we tried many) in which I had any real confidence was the Anat Baniel Method.

-—William, father of Sawyer (autism spectrum disorder)
+—William, father of Sawyer (12-year-old boy with autism spectrum disorder)

 Read the complete post from this father who discovered how to connect with his autistic child.